Illustrated Worship Resources: Fall 2016

 - These could be given to children as they enter into worship, placed in children’s worship bags, or I’ve seen some Sunday School teachers who use them if they have some extra time after the class is done, or if they want to just sent something home with the kids.

-- People have told us that our Worship Activity Sheets are more relevant, engaging and creative than many of the other ones that have been out there for years.
+- People have told us that our Children's Worship Bulletins are more relevant, engaging and creative than many of the other ones that have been out there for years.

 If you're new to our products or just want to see a sample of what our materials look like, you can click below to actually get a sample Illustrated Children's Moment AND Children's Worship Bulletin for Sunday, September 4.